 This guide reflects the efforts of many individuals and partners.
-Davis Park, Sheri Peifer, Therese ten Brinke, Kari Olson, and Jennifer Lee contributed expertise, ideas, and materials from their involvement in the Lighthouse for Older Adults project design and pilots and reviewed multiple drafts of the guide, as did the evaluation team at the UC Davis School of Medicine Office of Research: Rebeca Giacinto, Pauline DeLange Martinez, and Stuart Henderson.
+Davis Park, Sheri Peifer, Therese ten Brinke, Kari Olsen, and Jennifer Lee contributed expertise, ideas, and materials from their involvement in the Lighthouse for Older Adults project design and pilots and reviewed multiple drafts of the guide.

-Service coordinators, Executive Directors, and support staff at Front Porch and Eskaton and many other partners were key to the pilot projects' implementation.
-They include:
+Service coordinators, Executive Directors, and support staff at Front Porch and Eskaton were key to the pilot projects' implementation and include: